 - C1 Verbal warning - C2 Second verbal warning.
 Further transgression will lead to the issuing of a C3 - C3 This will be documented (a written warning).
 Receiving three of these in a week will lead to a detention.
-KS3 students will have these recorded in their planners
+Parents will receive an alert through the parent coms app when their child receives a C3.